16 signs of thyroid hormonal imbalance you should never ignore

 This too can be a symptom of a thyroid problem.

-A woman with undiagnosed hypothyroidism or inadequately treated is more likely to miscarry, severe developmental problems, or preterm delivery( source).
+A woman with undiagnosed hypothyroidism or inadequately treated is more likely to miscarry, have severe developmental problems, or have preterm delivery( source).

 How to take care of your thyroid: